AksharGajjar/CMPT370-Project-BankingStack-Documents/Milestone-1:-Requirements.md

 	5) encrypt the user's information.
 	6) keep the information update every 5 minutes.
 	6)

-- bank:
+bank:
-	1) recieving validation request from the application.
+	1) receiving a validation request from the application.
-	2) check validation from user.
+	2) check validation from the user.
-	3) allowing user to link and access their bank account.
+	3) allowing users to link and access their bank account.
-	4) send informations to the application
+	4) send information to the application

-- paypal:
+Paypal:
-	1) recieving validation request from our application.
+	1) receiving a validation request from our application.
-	2) check validation from user.
+	2) check validation from the user.
-	3) allowing user to link and access their paypal.
+	3) allowing users to link and access their PayPal.
-	4) send user's paypal informations to the the application.
+	4) send the user's PayPal information to the application.

-**Basic flow of event:
+**The basic flow of event:**
 	1) user create an account
 	2) user logs in to their account to the application.
 	3) connecting their bank account or PayPal account to the application.